georgian-io-archive/foreshadow/doc/users.rst

 Next, we will examine the :code:`intents` section.
 This section is used to override intents globally, unlike the columns section which overrode intents on a per-column basis.
 Any changes to intents defined in this section will apply across the entire Preprocessor pipeline.

 The keys in this section each represent the name of an intent.
-In this example, :code:`TestNumericIntent` is being overridden.
-The value of the second is a dictionary with the keys :code:`"single"` and :code:`"multi"` representing the single and multi pipeline override.
-The value of these pipelines is parsed through the same mechanism is the pipelines in the columns section.
+In this example, :code:`NumericIntent` is being overridden.
+The value is a dictionary with the keys :code:`"single"` and :code:`"multi"` respresent the single and multi pipeline overrides.
+The value of these pipelines is parsed through the same mechanism as the pipelines in the columns section.

 If a pipeline is empty such as the multi pipeline is above, it will be removed from the final pipeline.
 However, if the multi key is ommitted from the configuration file, then the default multi pipeline for that intent will be used.

-In this case, for all TestNumericIntent columns, by default, the pipeline :code:`Pipeline([('impute', Imputer(strategy=mean))])` will be executed on the column.
-No multi-pipeline will be executed on columns of TestNumericIntent.
+In this case, for all NumericIntent columns, by default, the pipeline :code:`Pipeline([('impute', Imputer(strategy=mean))])` will be executed on the column.
+No multi-pipeline will be executed on columns of NumericIntent.

 Postprocessor Override
 ~~~~~~~~~~~~~~~~~~~~~~